 - Think outside the box: Don’t be afraid to get creative when sourcing for vendors.
-For example, some quick wins can be obtained with a simple incumbent negotiation instead of a full-blown RFP, while transitioning to women- or minority-owned business can fulfill compliance objectives.
+For example, some quick wins can be obtained with a simple incumbent negotiation instead of a full-blown request for proposal (RFP), while transitioning to women- or minority-owned business can fulfill compliance objectives.
 Switching to a regional provider or even a local vendor outside the healthcare space could also result in a more competitive cost structure and hyper-personalized services.

 - Engage executives: Obtain buy-in from the C-suite and executive sponsors from the start, as they should help provide clear direction to the organization about which areas are open for contract negotiation or services consolidation.